1. “Country music always brings em to the boat” – Kel Dog on catching the fish

 2. “You always use the flash baby” – George on posing with the fish after the catch

 After some laughs and a good night of rest, we were finally in Austria early the next morning.
 Once we arrived at the station, we headed to the information desk in order to reserve seats for our train to Prague the next day and locate our hostel.
 In the process, we ended up running into two backpackers from Dallas, Texas.
 The two men, Justin and BJ, were making their way South to Madrid and were on the tail end of their 40-day trip in Europe.
 Since their train to Interlaken was completely booked, Justin and Bobby decided to come with us to the Ruthensteiner Hostel.
 We combined forces and split a four-person room in what turned out to be one of the nicest hostels we had seen thus far.
 The list of luxuries includes: free Internet, tile floor bathroom, nice beds, bar, washer and dryer, kitchen, etc. We settled into the room and then headed off to the city for some sightseeing.
+Unfortunately for us, the weather did not hold up its end of the deal with the sightseeing.
+When it rains it pours.
+The rain and powerful winds didn’t let up until later in the evening.
+Although we were able to snap a few good photos as we walked throughout the city, most were nothing to blog home about.
+However, we did make it to the center of Vienna where St. Stephans Cathedral stands.
+Although the outside was under construction, the inside was one of the most beautiful churches we had seen on our trip.
+Once you walk inside the Cathedral you can truly comprehend and appreciate its massive size.
+The medieval pillars and arches of the cathedral perfectly surrounded the wonderful displays of art and holy sacraments.
+A true masterpiece in my mind.

 Side Note: Almost every major sight or attraction has been under construction so it has been tough to get pictures without cranes or scaffolding in the way.